perticascatalin/Research/README.md

 Thesis Title: **Compositionality of relational operations in neural networks**

-## E1: Order relations compositionality in a sequence of numbers (mostly done)
+## E1: Order relations compositionality in a sequence of numbers (almost done 4/5)

 ### 1. Introduction